 How can I market a conference intended for a very niche audience?

-Opinions expressed by Entrepreneur contributors are their own.First off, you should go back to the people from last year and ask them why they aren’' attending this year.
+We are an elevator safety organization.
+We're hosting an industry conference and we're struggling to get people registered.First off, you should go back to the people from last year and ask them why they aren’' attending this year.
 That way, you will have actual data and feedback as to why people haven't signed up, versus simply guessing.

 Once you have some better information, there are a few things you can do to drive attendance: